 With her own business plus her nonprofit board appointments and networking events, TJ had no time to devote to her own writings.
 Finally, in March 2016, she first published The #HERoineLegacy Magazine, where she told the stories of Black women.
 TJ received such a great reception to it which gave her the confidence to publish the second edition in March 2017 and each year in March since then.
 In December 2017, she published her first e-book “Stop Being Disrespectful by Low-balling Your Fees” on her own platforms and Amazon.

 TJ is passionate about Entrepreneurship, Storytelling, Collaborative Problem-solving, and Philanthropy.
 She loves when she is able to integrate all or most of them in a singular project.
 TJ intentionally surrounds herself with people who are open to working in a collaborative environment.
 TJ grew up without access or resources in any of these areas and her goal is for this to not be the narrative anymore.

-TJ serves as the Board President of The Destiny, the Board Development Chair with the YMCA-Whitehaven Branch and teaches entrepreneurship to adults through Progeny Place/Co.Starters, which is a nine-week collaborative cohort style class to help entrepreneurs from idea to launch.
-She is the Site Coordinator of the after-school program at her alma mater, Hillcrest High, where she is able to bring tutoring and enrichment classes like cosmetology, art, yoga, entrepreneurship that aren’t offered during the school day.
+TJ serves as the Board President of The Destiny House and teaches entrepreneurship to adults through Progeny Place/Co.Starters, which is a nine or thirteen-week collaborative cohort style class to help entrepreneurs from idea to launch.
+She was the Site Coordinator of the after-school program at her alma mater, Hillcrest High, where she is able to bring tutoring and enrichment classes like cosmetology, art, yoga, kickboxing, entrepreneurship that aren’t offered during the school day.

 She lives by this quote: “Accept the word ‘no’ like the snooze button on an alarm clock; don’t worry because someone’ll eventually wake up.”